 While the final requirements should be quantitative and measurable, it is not an absolute requirement for initial requirements.
-Scott Barber, for example, advocates that we need to gather qualitative requirements first3.
+Scott Barber, for example, advocates that we need to gather qualitative requirements first [Barber07].
 While business people know what the system should do and may provide some numeric information, they are usually not trained in requirement elicitation and system design.
 If asked to provide quantitative and measurable requirements, they may finally provide them based on whatever assumptions they have about system's design and human-computer interaction, but quite often it results in wrong assumptions being documented as business requirements.
-We should document real business needs in the form in which they are available (perhaps as user stories from the business point of view), and only then elaborate them into quantitative and measurable requirements (during the project's iterations).
+We should document real business needs in the form in which they are available, and only then elaborate them into quantitative and measurable requirements.

-One often missed issue, as Scott Barber notes, is goals versus requirements3.
+One often missed issue, as Scott Barber notes, is understanding the difference between goals and requirements [Barber07].
 Most of response time "requirements" (and sometimes other kinds of performance requirements) are goals, not requirements.
 They are something that we want to achieve, but missing them won't necessarily prevent deploying the system.